34fathombelow/argocd-prometheus-demo/README.md

-# Argo CD Prometheus with dragonflyDB
+# Argo CD with dragonflyDB
 The Purpose of this repository is to demonstrate how Argo CD can self manage itself using the **app of apps pattern**.
 Once the cluster is fully bootstrapped, Argo CD and a full Prometheus monitoring stack will be deployed.
 Dashboards and alerts are configured to monitor Argo CD.
 An Application `guestbook-not-synced` should be in the **Missing** and `OutOfSync` status by default.
 One can visit the Prometheus or Alertmanager application to view the triggered alerts.
 Clicking the `SYNC` button in the Argo CD UI for the `guestbook-not-synced` Application will sync the Application and clear the alerts.

 ## Bootstrapping the Demo
-Have a test Kubernetes cluster up and running.
-(Kind, K3S, etc..)
+Have a k3d Kubernetes cluster up and running.

+1. `k3d cluster create argo  -p "80:80@loadbalancer" -p "443:443@loadbalancer"`

 1. Clone this repository and switch to the root folder of the repo